jal65/docker-sendy-3/README.md

 -p 8080:80 publishes port 80 in the container to 8080 on the host machine.
 -d detaches from the process, use docker ps and docker stop to … stop.
 -e add the environment variables to allow Sendy to connect to the MySQL DB

+# IP address of container
+You want to run this command, for example, to know the IP address assigned to the container.
+`docker inspect <Container ID or Name> |  grep "IPAddress"`

 # Docker compose
 Here is an example of a docker-compose file that will get you running in minutes